 Any number of issues could lead you to seek modification of child custody arrangements.
 Perhaps you are concerned about a physical or mental health issue the other parent has recently developed, such as alcoholism or drug addiction.
 Perhaps the reason is less severe, and schedules have simply changed.

 Relocation is a common issue requiring child custody modification, particularly when parents are members of the military.
 If you or your spouse is considering moving away for a job or any other reason, it is important to understand that there is a legal process that must be followed.
-Our lawyers understand the process and can guide you through it.
+Our family law lawyers understand the process and can guide you through it.

 Child Support And Alimony Modifications